JimDesu/basis-lang/spec.md

 - A top-level declaration `D` in module `M` is visible in module `N` if and only if `N` has an `.import M` declaration (with or without aliasing).
 - Subcommand declarations (`.sub`) do not appear at module scope &mdash; they are confined to their enclosing command's body per &sect;3.12.
-- Class members declared with `.decl` (signature-only) are visible to witness writers; class members declared with `.cmd` (default implementations) are visible to witness writers and to method dispatch sites.
+- Concept members declared with `.decl` (signature-only) are visible to witness writers; concept methods declared with `.cmd` (default implementations) are visible to witness writers and to method dispatch sites.
-- Witness declarations are visible whenever both the subject's module and the class's module are visible at the current source file (transitive closure of imports); see H.4.
+- Witness declarations are visible whenever both the subject's module and the concept's module are visible at the current source file (transitive closure of imports); see H.4.
 Referencing a witness *by name* additionally requires a direct import of its declaring module (H.4).

 ### H.4 Witness Visibility and Nameability

-A witness declaration in module `M` is *dispatch-visible* to any source file whose import graph reaches both the subject's declaration module and the class's declaration module &mdash; the transitive closure of `.import` declarations.
-This admits *orphan witnesses*: subject from one module, class from another, witness declared in a third that imports both.
-The motivating use case is consumer-driven extensibility: a downstream module adapts an existing type to satisfy an existing class without modifying either's source.
+A witness declaration in module `M` is *dispatch-visible* to any source file whose import graph reaches both the subject's declaration module and the concept's declaration module &mdash; the transitive closure of `.import` declarations.
+This admits *orphan witnesses*: subject from one module, concept from another, witness declared in a third that imports both.
+The motivating use case is consumer-driven extensibility: a downstream module adapts an existing type to satisfy an existing concept without modifying either's source.
 Orphans are fully admitted; under named coexistence (&sect;9.15) their admission has no coherence cost.

 Transitive visibility is deliberate and safe under &sect;9.15's resolution rule: a transitively-arriving competing witness can only convert downstream resolution points into loud errors, or be absorbed by a standing explicit selection &mdash; it can never win a silent competition, so transitivity propagates *content*, not *choices*.
 The residual &mdash; a *unique* witness swapped deep in the dependency graph silently repointing auto-selecting sites &mdash; is ordinary dependency-content drift, the same category as a dependency editing a method body; files wanting loudness on exactly that event pin with `.using` (&sect;2), whose referential-integrity check converts the swap into an error at the directive.